Service to the Community

 Saving Forests $68 At a Time

 NGC and the USDA Forest Service formed a partnership to sustain our national and urban forests through this reforestation/forest education program.
-The Bartram Garden Club participates in this meaningful and practical conservation project by contributing $68.00 as part of the costs to replant trees indigenous to a particular damaged area.
+The Bartram Garden Club, Inc. participates in this meaningful and practical conservation project to replant trees indigenous to a particular damaged area.
 Whether by fire or by other natural catastrophe, pine trees and other trees are replaced.
 During every meeting club members contribute pocket change which, when totals $68.00, will be sent to the Forest Service and will be used to plant 350 pine seedlings.
 Under a Conservation agreement, the Forest Service will do the planting, using these donations together with Federal funds.
 Planting sites are selected by the Supervisor of each National Forest.
 Several contributions are submitted to NGC every year.

 For more information about how to contribute to the state of your choice, check out the NGC web page by clicking here.